Shimizu-Technology/shimizu-order-suite/docs/analytics_integration.md

 ## Multi-Tenant Considerations

-Since Hafaloha is a multi-tenant application, analytics are structured to support this architecture:
+Since Shimizu Order Suite is a multi-tenant application, analytics are structured to support this architecture:

 1. **Restaurant Groups**: Each restaurant is set up as a group in PostHog, allowing for:
    - Cross-restaurant analytics for super admins